redbadger/rpi-wasmcloud-demo/README.md

-# Raspberry Pi wasmCloud Demo
+# Raspberry Pi wasmcloud Demo

-This is a demo of a wasmCloud [lattice](https://www.wasmcloud.dev/reference/lattice) running across an Apple MacBook Pro and 2 x Raspberry Pi 4B.
+This is a demo of a wasmcloud [lattice](https://www.wasmcloud.dev/reference/lattice) running across an Apple MacBook Pro and 2 x Raspberry Pi 4B.

 > _A lattice is a seamless, distributed unit of compute that can self-form atop any combination of cloud, edge, and physical infrastructure._

-The lattice is made of three [wasmCloud](https://wasmcloud.dev/) nodes, one on the Mac and one on each Pi.
+In this example, the lattice is made of three [wasmcloud](https://wasmcloud.dev/) nodes, one on the Mac and one on each Pi.
+However it would work just as well with one Pi, simply collapse `pi_01` and `pi_02` together as you go.

 The Mac node hosts an HTTP server provider that forwards incoming requests to a sandboxed [WASM](https://webassembly.org/) actor, which can run on any node, but in our case runs on `pi_02`.